peppeno-xd/ai-tetris-test/README.md

-# ai-tetris-test
+# TETRIS TEST
-I made this with ChatGPT because i suck at coding and i dont really know anything of whats happening in the code
+I made this with ChatGPT

+V1
+uhh yeah idk what else to say